BraghinAndrea/GSoC2025-project-log/final-report.md

 approach based on LS-DYNA documentation assessing the objects that can be converted to geometry allowing the successful conversion of a noticeably larger number of .k files.

-Addressing previous work suggestion found on the organization comm. channel (on Zulip) I started testing the conversion of Toyota veichles keywords file found at [this page](https://www.dynaexamples.com/implicit/yaris-static-suspension-system-loading/) and THUMS crash body models [here](https://www.toyota.co.jp/thums/).
+Addressing previous work suggestion found on the preferred organization communication channel on Zulip I started testing the conversion of Toyota veichles .k file found on [this page](https://www.dynaexamples.com/implicit/yaris-static-suspension-system-loading/) and THUMS crash body models [here](https://www.toyota.co.jp/thums/).

-Many parts weren't being converted as not yet implemented in the k-g converter.
+Many parts\elements weren't being converted as not yet implemented in the k-g converter.
 So the first period has been about implementing new key missing elements in order to expand the converter capabilities.

 LS-DYNA documentation has been followed throughout the whole project and taken as reference point.
 Link to the developer manuals can be found at the end of this report.